pan-dora/apix-image-services/README.md

 These modules provide particular services, independent of Fedora Resources.

-* [`acrepo-services-activemq`](acrepo-services-activemq): This service creates a ActiveMQ connection for other modules to use
 * [`acrepo-services-inference`](acrepo-services-inference): An OSGi-based structural typing service using owl inference
 * [`acrepo-services-jsonld`](acrepo-services-jsonld): This service creates expanded or compact JSON-LD representations of input documents
 * [`acrepo-services-mint`](acrepo-services-mint): This mints random (public) URIs for use with Fedora resources